SCRN-VRC/SVM-Face-and-Object-Detection-Shader/README.md

 The default detector is trained to look for faces.

 ## Training Setup

+Ignore this if you just want to do use the default detector.

 #### Windows 10 64 bit machines
 1. Download the latest VRC-SVM Train.exe in Release
 #### Anything else